yamuun/hellodeno/README.md

 # hellodeno
 Do you like [deno](https://deno.land/) ? 💛
-This is Funlly deno Icon Callactor
+This is Funlly deno Icon Caractor
+Funny joke commands

 ```
                    ............